-To end the lesson
+To end the lesson:

-- At the end of a Teams call, to stop pupils re-joining a Teams call without the teacher there, teachers must click End Meeting, not the classic 'hang up' button. - Staff should raise any concerns they may have through their line manager.
-Concerns regarding pupils should be raised through the tutor, PSM, Head of Year or a member of the safeguarding team.
+- At the end of a Teams call, to stop pupils re-joining a Teams call without the teacher there, teachers must click End Meeting, not the classic 'hang up' button. - Staff should raise any concerns they may have through the normal channels of communication with colleagues.